jordigoyanes/BitBlocks/README.md

 ## Villager Market
 ![Screenshot](http://i.imgur.com/8aJOBxV.png)
 ![Screenshot](http://i.imgur.com/7DA1QIH.png)
-**Players can open the "Villager Market" by right-clicking any villager.
-You need to setup the Market's Account ID, which is where all funds will go and is integer variable called MarketAccountID in the market.js file.**
+**Players can open the "Villager Market" by right-clicking any villager.**
 I recommend you to use this funds to pay for the expensive server costs, although you can make it circulate to wherever.

 **Land Market and Player Trading coming soon.**